 If you’re looking for an even more comprehensive solution, consider implementing a workforce education program that works hand-in-hand with your existing DEI initiatives to provide learning opportunities to your employees.
 Businesses are in a unique position to offer educational opportunities that break down systemic barriers and serve underrepresented groups.
 This approach, when coupled with other DEI efforts such as training, can be a major driver of lasting social impact both at an organizational and individual level.

 Ready to learn more?
-Check out this infographic for more insights into how education is driving diversity in the workplace.
+Check out this e-book for more insights into how to up-level your DEI efforts with workforce education.